sovity/dataspace-portal/docs/product/user-documentation/Manage Data Space components.md

 ### General

 The Service Partner Admin is an application role to represent the provider of connectors in a Data Space.
 A service partner of a Data Space provides connectors for Data Space participants by deploying and registering these connectors for other entities within the Data Space.
-As such, the service partner has direct access to all provided connectors and the application role of Service Partner Admin aims to mirror those capabilities within the Authority Portal.
+As such, the service partner has direct access to all provided connectors and the application role of Service Partner Admin aims to mirror those capabilities within the Data Space Portal.
 The Service Partner Admin role is an application role and assigned to certain users individually by Authority Admins.

 ### Rights for Service Partner Admins